 There are plenty of resources that explain what Zero Trust should be in theory.

-In the last article, we cover the three principles of Zero Trust, which do exactly that—they explain the “big idea” behind Zero Trust.
+In a previous article, we covered the three principles of Zero Trust, which do exactly that—they explain the “big idea” behind Zero Trust.

-However, while the principles are helpful for understanding Zero Trust, they don’t give much of an indication of what controls an organization would need to put in place for a successful Zero Trust Architecture.
+However, while the principles are helpful for understanding Zero Trust, they don’t give much of an indication of what controls an organization would need to implement for a successful Zero Trust Architecture.

 What Does Zero Trust Look Like in the Real World?